 By gum, a mid week ride out, what’s that all about?
-With kids at school, the weather forecast predicting summer arriving and the two of us in dire need of a break, we booked a day off and hit the road.
+With kids at school, the weather forecast predicting summer arriving and the two of us in dire need of a break, we booked a day off and hit the road for an Essex ride out.
 The plan was to hit the infamous Burnham Bends (around Burnham-on-Crouch), then double back, through Chelmsford and out to Bishops Stortford following the A1060.
-But wait, Mary was having a wardrobe malfunction: her old leather trousers were hideously baggy after recent dieting, but the interim pair bought cheap off ebay seemed to fit, but had no give in them and prevented her getting her leg over the bike.
+But wait, Mary was having a wardrobe malfunction: her old leather trousers were hideously baggy after recent dieting, but the interim pair bought cheap off eBay seemed to fit, but had no give in them and prevented her getting her leg over the bike.
 Not good.
 A quick pit stop at J&S Gants Hill sorted us out with a pair Frank Thomas trousers that fit and didn’t break the bank.
 Sorted.
 Now back on the road.

 The first chunk of the journey was dull dual carriageways on the A12 and Southend Arterial Rd.
 We hit quieter roads just past Wickford and cut up to South Woodham Ferrers and onto the more fun B1012.
 This twisty road leads all the way to Burnham-on-Crouch, whose approach is littered with sharp right hand bends, right, then left, again and again.
 Continue through Burnham-on-Crouch and out North towards Southminster and the onslaught of bends continues.
 Lots of fun, especially if you have some knee sliders looking a bit too new.
 But, do ride within your bounds, the bends can be tight, often blind, a couple of times I met oncoming lorries running wide as they came round the bends.
 Glad it was a right hander and I was positioned on the very nearside for maximum visibility.
 The area often has a high police presence too.